 Participants

-Details of the Osteoporotic Fractures in Men (MrOS) cohort studies have been published previously,(4,10-13) but briefly, MrOS is a multicentre study of community-dwelling men aged 65 years or older from three international cohorts, recruited and evaluated using similar protocols.
+Details of the Osteoporotic Fractures in Men (MrOS) cohort studies have been published previously,(4,10-13) but briefly, MrOS is a multicentre study of community-dwelling men age 65 years or older from three international cohorts, recruited and evaluated using similar protocols.
 To be eligible for the study, subjects had to be able to walk without aid.
-In the MrOS Hong Kong Study, 2,000 Chinese men, aged 65–92 years, were enrolled between August 2001 and February 2003.(14) All were Hong Kong residents of Asian ethnicity.
+In the MrOS Hong Kong Study, 2,000 Chinese men, age 65–92 years, were enrolled between August 2001 and February 2003.(14) All were Hong Kong residents of Asian ethnicity.
 Stratified sampling was adopted to ensure that 33% of subjects were included in each of the following age groups: 65–69, 70–74 and ≥75 years.
 Recruitment notices were placed in housing estates and community centres for the elderly.
-In the MrOS Sweden Study, 3014 men, aged 69–81 years, were enrolled between October 2001 and December 2004.(12,15) The cohort comprised men from the cities of Malmo, Gothenburg and Uppsala, identified and recruited using national population registers.
+In the MrOS Sweden Study, 3014 men, age 69–81 years, were enrolled between October 2001 and December 2004.(12,15) The cohort comprised men from the cities of Malmo, Gothenburg and Uppsala, identified and recruited using national population registers.
 More than 99% were of Caucasian ethnicity.
 The participation rate in the MrOs Sweden Study was 45%.
 In the MrOS United States Study, 5994 men, aged 65–100 years, were enrolled at 6 sites between March 2000 and April 2002.(16,17) Each US clinical site designed and customised strategies to enhance recruitment of its population.
 Common strategies included mailings from the Department of Motor Vehicles, voter registration and participant databases, common senior newspaper features and advertisement and targeted presentations.
 Self-defined racial/ethnic ancestry was ascertained through questionnaires at baseline (90% White ethnicity).

 Exposure variables